 Bed 4 Cucs (Cucurbits) - zucchini, cucumbers, butternut squash.
 This is also a good bed to plant woody herbs like dill, marjoram, oregano, thyme, sage, or rosemary.

-- Next year, I'll be trying zucchini on one half and cucumber on the other but need to pick a different cucumber variety.
+• Next year, I'll be trying zucchini on one half and butternut squash in the second half.
 Maybe mix in herbs.

 Bed 5 Roots (Alliums and Umbellifers) (3) - garlic, onions, carrots, radishes, beets, turnips - try buckwheat/flax catch crop

-- Next year I'll be doing half red onion and half carrot.
+• Next year I'll be doing half red onion and half carrot.
 And I'll use carrot leaves during the season as a parsley substitute.
+I may also line the front and back edge with garlic.

 Bed 6 Fruits (Solanums) (2) - tomatoes, peppers, eggplant, potatoes.
 This is also a good bed to plant basil and cilantro that compliment tomatoes so well.